-Our team of Outreach workers visit pre-schools in the local area (Alton, Bordon, Liphook and Petersfield) working with their children who need additional support:
+Our team of Outreach workers visit Early Years settings in the local and surrounding areas, working with children who need additional support:

-- working closely with the pre-school staff, offering advice, sharing knowledge and modelling strategies.
+- working closely with Early Years staff, offering advice, sharing knowledge and modelling strategies.

-- working with the child in small groups or on a one to one basis.
+- working with the child and keyperson in small groups or on a one to one basis.

 - meeting parents to share ideas and refer to other agencies for support if required.

 Early Years settings are able to refer directly to us.

 As part of our Outreach work, we are able to offer TOP (Thomas Outreach Programme), a flexible intervention service for pre-school children with social communication or autistic spectrum difficulties.

 - Where?
 We support the child to learn both in their home and pre-school right through to the first term of Year R

 - For how long?
 Each child is given an allocated amount of time, depending on their situation.
 This will be anywhere between 5-15 hours per week and includes paperwork, preparation and travel time for the TOP worker.

 - Is it specific to them?
 Yes.
 All teaching intervention is tailored to meet the child’s individual needs.